-For example, of the 150,000 people that applied to be a flight attendant at Delta Airlines in 2016, only 1% were actually selected to go on.
+For example, of the 150,000 people that applied to be a flight attendant at Delta Airlines, only 1% were actually selected to go on.
 That’s a worse acceptance rate than the Harvard class of 2021, according to Business Insider.

 To get started as flight attendant, be sure to check an airline’s website for open recruiting season.